Meru Accounting

 • Partners in a business

-According to the IRS guidelines, you are required to pay self-employment tax if your net income from self-employment in a year is $ 400 or more.
-Additionally, if you get $ 108.28 or more income from work with a church or church-bound organization, you can also be subject to this tax.
+The IRS says you must pay self-employment tax if your net income is $400 or more in a year.
+If you earn $108.28 or more from work with a church or a church group, you may also need to pay this tax.
 Even if you have a regular job, if you earn from the rise of one side, you will have to pay self-employment tax on that income.

 How is the Self-Employment Tax Calculated?